Graduate Student Admission

 To begin the application process, follow these application guidelines below:

 • Email an official electronic transcript directly from the Registrar’s Office of each institution to tcugradstudies@tcu.edu Do not upload these in your application as they are not considered official copies.
 (If the last school attended was TCU, we will obtain transcripts that are on file in the Registrar’s Office for you.)
 Translations must be provided for all international transcripts.
-If sending official, sealed transcripts by mail/courier service*, please address it to: TCU Registrar’s Office – Transcript, TCU Box 297005, Fort Worth, TX 76129.
-If sending by FedEx, DHL, or UPS: use 3101 Bellaire Drive North, Fort Worth, TX 76109 in lieu of TCU box.)
-Please note that electronic transcripts are preferred.

 • The Graduate Record Examination (GRE) is optional for applicants in all DMA programs.
-Student are not required to take the GRE, but are strongly encouraged to do so and submit scores prior to admission.
+Student are not required to take the GRE, but are encouraged to do so and submit scores prior to admission.
 The test scores, along with other materials, provide valuable information aiding in the evaluation and placement of students.
 Test scores must be sent to TCU from the testing agency to school code: 6820.

 Conducting DMA Auditions:

-All Other DMA Auditions:
+All Other DMA Audition Dates:

-February 3-4, 2023
+February 3, 2023

-February 17-18, 2023
+February 17, 2023

 Contact Information